-While surgery is an effective treatment for a hiatal hernia that causes severe symptoms, people with mild symptoms may find relief using medications or home treatments.
+While surgery can often be an effective treatment for a hiatal hernia that causes severe symptoms, people with mild symptoms may find relief using medications or home treatments.

-- Antacids.
-Antacid medication works by neutralizing stomach acid.
+- Antacids: Antacid medications typically neutralize stomach acid.
 Avoid overusing these as they can cause diarrhea or kidney problems.
 These medications are available over the counter, by prescription, or to buy online.

-- H2 receptor blockers.
-This medication is designed to limit the production of stomach acid.
+- H2 receptor blockers: These medications usually limit stomach acid production.
 Medications may contain cimetidine and famotidine.
 Stronger H2 receptor blockers are available by prescription.

-- Proton pump inhibitors (PPIs).
-These drugs block acid production for longer than H2 receptor blockers, giving the tissue of the esophagus more time to heal.
-PPIs may be bought at a pharmacy or may be prescribed by a doctor.
+- Proton pump inhibitors (PPIs): These drugs tend to block acid production for longer than H2 receptor blockers, giving the esophagus tissue more time to heal.
+People can buy PPIs at a pharmacy, or a doctor may prescribe them.

 Some people can experience relief from reflux by making the following lifestyle changes: